 Leadership must be demonstrated in a group context.
 Therefore, each student must demonstrate the capacity to work effectively within a group toward a common goal that serves a community interest.
 The student’s role need not be a formal position of leadership within the group, but must be a demonstrable contribution that the individual has made to the group goal.
 The student will keep a journal of this experience to be included in the portfolio.
 The journal will identify student understanding of initiative, vision, sustainability, and personal growth as elements of leadership.
 This understanding may be based on the student’s own leadership or shared leadership, or the leadership of others in the group.

 “Taking responsibility for our communities and making them better through public action” requires that we appreciate lives of service and leadership as mutually reinforcing enterprises.
 Effective service is not only service to others, but simultaneously service to one’s self by how the experience helps enrich us personally as human beings.
 Service in this context is not altruistic because the service providers is also the beneficiary of the service experience.

 Each student undertakes a service activity and completes a paper that reflects how the activity contributed to his/her understanding of leadership.
 The reflection paper is included in the leadership portfolio.

-The student prepares a personal resume that demonstrates their individual leadership experiences, and a summary reflection paper as the final component of the Leadership Certificate Program.
+The student prepares a personal resume that demonstrates their individual leadership experiences, and a summary reflection paper as the final component of the Leadership Minor.
 These elements will demonstrate connection of curricular education (courses) with co-curricular education (experiences); integration of learning from one knowledge domain to another; evidence of application of knowledge and skills gained within the context of the college experience; and reflection on what the student has accomplished as a human and a citizen.